cloudflare/cloudflare-go/docs/experimental.md

 - `*ResourceContainer` determines the "level" of the resource and where it will operate at.
-Operated using `UserIdentifier`, `ZoneIdentifier`, and `AccountIdentifier` respectively
+Operated using `UserIdentifier`, `ZoneIdentifier`, and `AccountIdentifier` respectively.
-- `$entityID` is the resource identifier
+- `$entityID` is the resource identifier.
-- `params` is a complex structure that allows filtering/finding resources matching the struct fields
+- `params` is a complex structure that allows filtering/finding resources matching the struct fields.
+By providing a structure as the third argument in all the methods that require it, we can add/remove fields without the need for a breaking change and instead can issue deprecation notices when specific fields are used.
-- `$entity` the resource being operated on
+- `$entity` the resource being operated on.

 Exceptions to this convention will be: